mighty-gerbils / gerbil-persist

 Gerbil-persist

 Ever had your browser cache purged?
 Ever changed browser?
+Experienced a power loss?
 Got your laptop stolen?
-Had Russian orcs bomb your computers?
+Had Russian orcs bomb your datacenter?
 All in the midst of a blockchain interaction with valuable assets at stake?
-With gerbil-persist, the precious private off-chain data based on which you manage your tokens will persist onto your next browser session on your next computer in the next country.
+With gerbil-persist, the precious private off-chain data based on which you manage your tokens will persist across all these adversarial events, onto your next browser on your next computer in the next country.

 Your "decentralized application" or "wallet" will persist their data, completely encrypted, onto the Cloud—without the application having to add a single line of code to handle persistence, indeed with its having to explicitly add lines of code to locally disable persistence where performance demands it.
 Storage providers (whether centralized, or decentralized on Swarm or Filecoin) will not be able to decrypt any data without the master key.
 Row-level encryption will ensure data can be updated in increments proportional in size to the change (plus logarithmic indexes).
 Indexes are maintained entirely client-side, and servers only see a unindexed random-looking key value store.
 Data replication will add robustness at the expense of latency.
 Replication configuration can be stored in a DHT (e.g. ENS or other contract).